Category Theory for Programming: About Category Theory

-These notes are not meant to give an exhaustive introduction to category theory.
-Instead, the aim is to develop just as much category theory as is necessary to discuss some interesting applications of category theory to computing, specifically, to programming.

-Throughout these notes, pointers to other sources, such as textbooks and research articles, are given; it is highly recommended to consult these sources.

-\subsection{About Category Theory}
+\section{About Category Theory}

 \emph{Category theory} is a mathematical area of endeavour and language developed to reconcile and unify mathematical phenomena from different disciplines.
 It was developed from the 1940s on, in particular by Samuel Eilenberg and Saunders Mac Lane.
+Category theory studies objects by studying the way they interact with other objects of the same kind.
+Its power arises from \emph{abstraction}: by boiling down constructions to their essence, analogous situations can be formally identified using category theory.